chrisnmorrison/openmastery/learn/java/object-oriented-programming/introduction.md

 Object Oriented Programming (commonly called OOP, which we'll often use) is a paradigm shift from other types of programming.
 It's more than just remembering code syntax.
 It's a way of thinking, and requires a complete change in how you write and structure code in order to fully grasp it.

 But, don't be overwhelmed.
 OOP isn't learned in a day.
-It can take years to master OOP, and there are 1000+ page textbooks just on OOP.
+It can take months, even years to master OOP, and there are 1000+ page textbooks just on OOP.

 Again, don't be overwhelmed!
 Take your time, and practice writing a lot of code.
 Once you understand it, you'll be happy that you do.